Saskatchewan Personal Care Homes

 The government of Saskatchewan referes to long-term care homes as special-care or nursing homes.
 These are subsidized through the the heath care system.
 Space in governement funded long-term care homes in Saskatchewan is allocated based on a needs assessment and can often have very long wait lists.

-Retirement homes in Saskatchewan (Personal care homes)
+Personal care homes in Saskatchewan

 What are known as personal care homes in Saskatchewan is what we refer to as assisted living retirement homes in most of Canada.
 If you are looking for retirement living with more comfort and security, there are a number of these private or luxury retirement homes in Saskatchewan that offer the very best services.
 The communities and care featured on Comfort Life include opulent furnishings, chef-prepared meals and picturesque locales, ideal for Saskatchewan seniors who wish to live it up in luxury and comfort after retirement.